tracel-ai/burn/burn-book/src/saving-and-loading.md

 let recorder = NamedMpkFileRecorder::<FullPrecisionSettings>::new();
 model
   .save_file(model_path, &recorder)
-  .expect("Could not save model");
+  .expect("Should be able to save the model");
 ```

 Note that the file extension is automatically handled by the recorder depending on the one you choose.
-Therefore, only the file path and base name can be provided.
+Therefore, only the file path and base name should be provided.

 Now that you have a trained model saved to your disk, you can easily load it in a similar fashion.